 - The voting results of all votes taken; and

 - A notation of the time and manner of how the meeting was ended.

-If you are thinking of starting a business or already started your business and want to make sure your legal documents are in order, give me a call and we can sit down to discuss the process and what documents would be best tailored for your company – (877) AMAYERS.
+If you are thinking of starting a business or already started your business and want to make sure your legal documents are in order, let's set up a Legal Strategy Session to discuss the process and what documents would be best tailored for your company.